+Anyone is welcome to come use the collections or ask for research assistance.
+Librarians or graduate student assistants provide reference assistance to Clark Library patrons during all hours of operation.
 For larger research projects, we recommend scheduling a research consultation with a librarian.
 Research consultations are available to everyone, including faculty, staff, students and community members.
 They usually run 30-60 minutes in length, and involve connecting researchers with appropriate materials and resources for learning technologies.
 Many patrons are surprised to discover the many types of maps, government information or data resources in our collection that can support their research, and tools that can be used to support their research.

-navigate government-produced resources including print depository items, subscription-based databases, and electronic resources made available for free online
+- navigating government-produced resources including print depository items, subscription-based databases, and electronic resources made available for free online

-analytical and historical bibliography
+- analytical and historical bibliography

 - assistance with locating and obtaining cartographic materials (print maps and atlases)